An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \subsubsection{Decision Variables}

-In any type of study there are 3 types of decision variables, namely dependent, independent and control variables.
+In most engineering systems, there are 3 types of variables, namely dependent, independent, and control variables.
 The independent variables are the ones which values are not affected by the other variables in the system.
-In this research the independent variables are registration (R), submissions (S), valid Submissions (VS), and win (W).

-On the other hand there are dependent variables, which are extracted from either the independent variables or the other dependent variables.
-In this research variables defined in section \ref{model}, i.e equations 1 to 9 such as worker reliability level, worker trustworthiness, worker success level, and worker confidence level, are the dependent variables.
+In this research, the independent variables are registration (R), submissions (S), valid Submissions (VS), and win (W).
+On the other hand, there are dependent variables, which are extracted from either the independent variables or the other dependent variables.
+In this research, variables defined in section \ref{model}, i.e equations 1 to 9, such as worker reliability level, worker trustworthiness, worker success level, and worker confidence level, are the dependent variables.
 The dependent variables are used to provide a tangible understanding toward workers' preferences and performances.

-Also, there is a subset of independent variables named as control variables.
+Also, there is a subset of independent variables named control variables.
 The control variables are representative of workers' decisions making and directly impact their performances.
-In this research workers' registration (R) and submissions (S) are the control variable.
+In this research worker registration (R) and submissions (S) are the control variable.